mojoatomic/eslint-plugin-ai-code-snifftest/docs/CLI.md

 ### Behavior
 - Interactive by default: runs learn reconciliation wizard, then writes init outputs with defaults.
 - Non-interactive: `--yes` runs learn in strict apply mode and init with defaults (AGENTS.md + ESLint).
+  - Domain required: pass `--primary` or ensure project type can be inferred (eslint-plugin → dev-tools, CLI with `bin` → cli, React/Vue → web-app).
+If not inferable, setup exits with guidance.
 - Skip learn with `--skip-learn` to only run init.

 ### Common options